-Since this buying guide is tailored to help those who have 500 dollars or less in selecting the right mountain bike, it is only wise that budget will be the first factor to consider.
+Since this buying guide is tailored to help those who have 500 dollars or less in selecting the right mountain bike, it is only wise that the budget is the first factor we look at.

 Manage your expectations according to your budget.
-You may find a bike that has excellent shifters and derailleurs, but you’re likely going to be compromising elsewhere on the bike.
+You may find a bike that has excellent shifters and derailleurs, but it’s likely you’re going to be compromising elsewhere on the bike.

-If mountain bikes with all the best components were available for under $500, no one would ever spend any more than that on mountain bikes.
-Yet some go up into the thousands of dollars.
+If mountain bikes with all the best components were available for under $500, no one would ever spend any more than that.

 There are three different types of mountain bikes; hardtail bikes with fork suspension in front, rigid bikes without any suspension and the full suspension with front and rear fork suspensions.

-Aluminum alloy it is!
-Bikes made from this material are lightweight and durable.
+Aluminum alloy is an excellent option for mountain bikes.
+This is because the material is so lightweight and durable.
 Although, mountain bikes are also framed with other materials like steel, carbon fiber, and titanium.

-Still, I choose to believe aluminum alloy is the best for your mountain bicycle.
+Even though steel is not expensive and very durable, it is heavy.
+Titanium and carbon fiber are lightweight but are costly.
 Ruling those out, we’re left with one choice.
-Aluminum frames are ideal for the balance it of weight and price they offer.
+Aluminum frames are ideal for the balance of weight and price they offer.

 Ask yourself what terrain you will be riding your bike on; hills or mountains?
 Your answer will determine what wheel size is ideal for you.
 Mountain bikes often come with 26, 27.5 and 29 inches wheel sizes.

 26-inch wheels are good enough for a beginner so that they can have full control of their bicycle.
 However, the larger the wheel, the more comfortable it will be for you to tackle obstacles when riding.